Bible Verses for Farmers: Strength for Seasons of Work and Waiting

 “Go to the ant… it stores its provisions in summer and gathers its food at harvest.”– Proverbs 6:6–8 (NIV)

 Wisdom commends steady preparation.
-Planning seed, fuel, feed, and repairs is not just savvy; it is biblical prudence that helps families and communities thrive.
+Planning seed, fuel, feed, and repairs is biblical prudence that helps families and communities thrive.

 “You crown the year with your bounty; your wagon tracks overflow with abundance.”– Psalm 65:11 (ESV)